unicode-org/cldr/docs/ldml/tr35-keyboards.md

 On output, text will be normalized into a specified normalization form.
 That form will typically be NFC, but an implementation may allow a calling application to override the choice of normalization form.
 For example, many platforms may request NFC as the output format.
 In such a case, all text emitted via the keyboard will be transformed into NFC.

 Existing text in a document will only have normalization applied within a single normalization-safe segment from the caret.
-Output will not contain any markers, thus any normalization is unaffected by any markers embedded within the segment.
+The output will not contain any markers, thus any normalization is unaffected by any markers embedded within the segment.

 For example, the sequence `e\m{marker}\u{300}` would be output in NFC as `è`.
-The marker is removed and has no effect on output.
+The marker is removed and has no effect on the output.

 ### Normalization-safe Segments